joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 *Intelligence vs. total cost to run the AI benchmark suite.
 GLM-5 is slightly more expensive to operate than Kimi K2.5 despite similar raw pricing. ([Artificial Analysis](https://artificialanalysis.ai))*

 Kimi K2.5 comes out a bit cheaper in practice once you account for verbosity.
 So if cost efficiency is the primary driver, Kimi has a small edge.
 If you want the highest intelligence without worrying too much about token spend, GLM-5 is the pick.

+**Note on DeepSeek V3.2 (Reasoning):** The charts above were generated before including DeepSeek in this comparison.
+DeepSeek V3.2 (Reasoning) scores 42 on the Artificial Analysis Intelligence Index -- matching GLM-5 -- while pricing at just $0.28/$0.42 per million input/output tokens.
+On the cost-vs-intelligence chart, it would sit far to the left of all other models at the same intelligence level, making it arguably the best value in this entire comparison.
+The caveats are a smaller 128k context window, text-only input, and slower native speed (though Fireworks brings it to 105 t/s).

 For the exact methodology behind the Intelligence Index, see [Artificial Analysis's documentation](https://artificialanalysis.ai).